-June 30, 2023 (With summarized financial information as of June 30, 2022) (In thousands of dollars)
+June 30, 2024 (With summarized financial information as of June 30, 2023) (In thousands of dollars)

-The following schedules discusses the nature and risks of alternative investments, which calculate NAV per share or its equivalent and whether those investments are probable of being sold at amounts different from NAV per share:
+The following schedules discuss the nature and risks of alternative investments, which calculate NAV per share or its equivalent and whether those investments are probable of being sold at amounts different from NAV per share:

-Fa air Value Redemption Period Redemption Notice Period Special situations ^(a) Long-only/long-biased ^(b) Long-only/long-biased ^(c) Long-only/long-biased ^(d) Credit strategies ^(e) \$ 9,013 8,216 5,033 12,088 6,718 Annually Annually Monthly Quarterly N/A 90 days 90 days 30 days 30 days N/A Long-biased ^(f) Real estate ^(g) 4,447 4,281 Annually N/A Anniversary 120 days N/A Long-biased ^(h) Domestic equities (i) 29 6,728 3 Yr/Qtr Annually/ Anniversary 60 days 90 days/ 150 days Total \$ 56,553 , anniversary
+Fair Value Redemption Period Redemption Notice Period Special situations ^(a) \$ 1.876 Annually 90 days Long-only/long-biased (b) Ψ 10,000 Annually 90 days Long-only/long-biased (c) 5,614 Monthly 30 days Long-only/long-biased (d) 14,101 Quarterly 30 days Credit strategies (e) 8,625 N/A N/A Long-biased ^(f) 1,069 Annually 120 days Real estate (g) 1,472 N/A N/A Annually/ 90 days/ Domestic equities ^(h) 7,074 Anniversary 150 days Total \$ 49,831

-- ^(a) This is an investment in a hedge fund that seeks to invest in equities perceived to be undervalued, event-driven securities and distressed securities.
+- (a) This is an investment in a hedge fund that seeks to invest in equities perceived to be undervalued, event-driven securities and distressed securities.
 The strategy is value driven and pursues opportunities in inefficient markets where estimated intrinsic value exceeds the market price of the securities.
 The fair value of the investment has been estimated using the NAV per share of the investments.
 The fund has a 25% side pocket allowance, but no gate restrictions.
-Redemption requires a 90-day notification. - ^(b) This is an investment in a hedge fund that seeks significant appreciation by investing in companies perceived to be undervalued.
+Redemption requires a 90-day notification. - (b) This is an investment in a hedge fund that seeks significant appreciation by investing in companies perceived to be undervalued.
 Their strategy is long-biased, focusing on equities in Northern Europe.
 They constructively work with management teams and identify situations that have the potential to double in value over a three-year period.
 The fair value of the investment in this category has been estimated using the NAV per share of the investments.
 The investment has a rolling three-year lock-up period; the Ballet's tranches unlock 12/31/24, 6/30/25, 12/30/25, and 6/30/26.
 The fund has a 40% side-pocket allowance and a 50% fund-level gate restriction based on available capital. - (c) This is an investment in a hedge fund that is long-only and seeks to invest in undervalued emerging market equities.
 Investments are generally made in companies with market caps greater than \$5,000.
 The fund holds its positions for an average of four to five years and seeks a minimum of 50% upside over two to three years.
 The fair value of the investment in this category has been estimated using the NAV per share of the investments.
 The fund has a no gate or side-pocket restrictions.
 Redemption requires a 30-day notification. - (d) This is an investment in a hedge fund that is long-only and seeks to integrate sustainability research with rigorous fundamental equity analysis.
 This fund specifically seeks investments in companies with management teams who recognize that economic, social, environmental, and political issues can affect business opportunities and risks.
 The fair value of the investment in this category has been estimated using the NAV per share of the investments.
 The investment has a lock-up period, which expired December 31, 2019 for \$1,000 of the Ballet's investment.
 The fund has a 25% fund-level gate restriction based on available capital and no side-pocket allowance.
 Redemption requires 30-day notice.
 The fair value of the investment in this category has been estimated using the NAV per share of the investments.

-June 30, 2023 (With summarized financial information as of June 30, 2022) (In thousands of dollars)
+June 30, 2024 (With summarized financial information as of June 30, 2023) (In thousands of dollars)